trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

 - Installing the SDK into an existing Unity project
 - Testing that the SDK works in your project
-- Adding objects that connect to a user's Tezos wallet
+- Connecting to a user's Tezos wallet
 - Creating and managing tokens

 ## Installing the SDK